Leadership and prospective member engagement

 Leadership and member engagement

-CHC makes significant investments in the continuous engagement, training and development of its worker members.
+TCL makes significant investments in the continuous engagement, training and development of its worker members.

 “I’m a part of this company, my opinions are listened to, I’m an important small part of this company, I have a say.”